 Concrete scanning is crucial for analyzing the contents of a concrete structure.
 This includes the thickness of the concrete itself as well as information about the rebar such as its spacing and depth in the concrete.
-Concrete analysis thus provides engineers with the information they need to make decisions regarding the slab.
+Concrete analysis thus gives engineers the information they need to make decisions regarding the slab.

 When Should You Choose Concrete Scanning?

 Concrete scanning serves a variety for purposes in construction, especially for older structures that lack current plans.
-The ability to detect internal elements is highly valuable during renovation, when workers often must cut into existing concrete.
+The ability to detect internal elements is highly valuable during renovation when workers often must cut into existing concrete.

-What’s the difference: X-ray vs. GPR Concrete Scanning.
+Related article: What’s the difference: X-ray vs. GPR Concrete Scanning.

 Reliable Underground Services Near You